 Some garden shed manufacturers claim to offer a 10-year guarantee, even with the water-based treatment, however, like most things in life this is not as good as often as it seems.
 There are strict conditions stating that if the shed is not treated EVERY year then the guarantee would be null and void.
 Clearly, this means that the treatment they are applying only last for ONE year and the further protection is coming from the treatment YOU are having to apply every year.
 Clearly a WORTHLESS guarantee.
 DON’T be fooled by them.
 The best thing (or worse) is that you will be very lucky to find any details of the conditions on those sites.

-With the benefit of my 39 years in the garden buildings business, I hope that the above advice is useful for you to understand how to get the best out of your new garden shed or garden building.
+With the benefit of my 39 years in the garden buildings business, I hope that the above advice is useful for you to understand how to get the best out of your new shed, garden building or log cabin.
 Over the years there have been many improvements and changes to the treatments available, some good and some bad, however, if you look after your shed it will last many many years.